 In addition, there is the Teatro Colon, whose architecture and decoration are inspired by the Garnier Theatre in Paris.
 This place is used for concerts, plays, and dance shows, among others.
 You can also visit the Gold Museum, where the collection has been declared a National Monument and is considered the world’s most important collection of goldsmith and ceramic pieces from native cultures of the American continent.

 Recommendation: Gold Museum & La Candelaria – Daily departure

-East of the central area is the Cerro de Monserrate, a symbol par excellence of Bogota and a place of religious pilgrimage.
+East of the central area is the Cerro de Monserrate, a symbol of Bogota and a place of religious pilgrimage.
 It has two luxurious restaurants, Casa San Isidro and Santa Clara, which offer a variety of national and international dishes.
 On the other hand, the city has the Sabana Tourist Train, which runs on weekends and holidays from downtown to Jaime Duque Park, Zipaquira, and sometimes to Nemocón.

 Recommendation: Night City tour with Monserrate & Andres DC – Daily departure

 Bogota has a wide variety of offers from five-star hotels to a diversity of lodgings or inns for tourists.
 In terms of gastronomy and nightlife, the capital has a large portfolio of restaurants, cafes, skyscrapers, and bars that include national and international dishes.